Tactical Medicine Training Course

 Tactical Medicine classes fill the gap between combat aid and civilian EMS training.
-Basic Tactical Medicine (TacMed) is a 6-hour course that includes an overview of tactical emergency combat care, environmental hazards and treatment, bleeding control, and wound dressing.
-Students will receive instruction and demonstration on each course topic and then be expected to perform the task under varying levels of stress.
+Basic Tactical Medicine (TacMed) is a beginner-level course that includes an overview of tactical emergency combat care, environmental hazards and treatment, bleeding control, and wound dressing.
+During this 6-hour course, students will receive instruction and demonstration on each course topic and then be expected to perform the task under varying levels of stress.
 This course exposes students to visually traumatic images and artificial blood.
-Portions of this training include physically demanding and emotionally challenging scenarios.
+Portions of this training include physically demanding and emotionally challenging scenarios. *No previous training or experience required.

 The TacMed course curriculum is based on Tactical Emergency Casualty Care (TECC) core concepts.
 TECC is the civilian version of the military’s Tactical Combat Casualty Care (TCCC) – TECC was developed to bring combat level of care to civilian first responders.